Ismailtlem/ismailtlemcani.com/data/blog/clean-code-book-for-javascript-developers.md

 ## Final words

 Because a given software code is an artifact that will live long after it is first created and will certainly be edited and improved in its lifetime, a developer's job shouldn’t be just about writing a functioning code.
 Developers must write a clean code that is easy to maintain and easy to read and follow.
-To reach that objective, developers must follow the habits and practises gained from years of experience of the most experienced developers in the field.
-That’s what the clean code rules we talked about in this blog post are all about.
+That’s what the clean code rules we talked about in this post are all about.

-If this post was helpful to you in any way, please don't hesitate to share it.
-You can also follow my [Twitter](https://twitter.com/ismailtlem) account if you would like to see more content related to web programming.